Daojim/lan_beam/designdocs/Flutter and Dart Notes.md

 - Manages queueing multiple SnackBars
 - Makes SnackBars survive route changes (navigation)
 - Controls showing, hiding and dismissing SnackBars centrally.

+### What are the question marks next to the parameter types?

+In Dart, the "?" means the type is nullable

+### What do the double question marks mean?

+This is Dart's null-coalescing operation

+a ?? b means: "If a is not null, use a.
+Else, use b."